-You be brilliant at your sport but what are your communication skills like?
+You may be brilliant at your sport but what are your sports communication skills like?
 Trying to get your new and exciting basketball drills - or any drill in any sport - across to your athletes needs exceptional communication skills.
 As sports coaches you have to teach in the wind, rain - and if lucky the hot sun - in the middle of a field or a large sports hall with no white boards or flip charts.
 The only way you can communicate with your students is by using your voice.
 You may have the best ideas and the best techniques in the world but if you can't communicate these ideas and techniques clearly to your pupils, no-one will ever know how good you are!

 There are two easy ways to improve your communication.
 Firstly, open your mouth wider so that the sound can come out and secondly direct the sound where you want it to go.

 Too many people try to talk with their mouths almost shut.
 Look at yourself in a mirror as you say, 'I'm too frightened to try and jump that high.'